-for a given sequence $b_T$.
+for given parameters $\bt$ and $T$.
 It should be noted that there is an essential difference between asymptotic problems and uniform problems.
 For instance, establishing a uniform version of the classical Khinchin theorem was addressed only recently in \cite{KW,KR1,KR2}.
 A somewhat different related uniform problem was also considered by Widmer \cite{Wid}.
 His result concerns the sets

-and it follows from \cite{Wid} that if $b_T\gg (\log T)^{4+\eps}/T$ for some $\eps>0$, then for almost all $x\in\bR^2$,
+and it follows from \cite{Wid} that if $\bt\gg (\log T)^{4+\eps}/T$ for some $\eps>0$, then for almost all $\ul{x}\in\bR^2$,

-as $T\to\infty$.
-The condition on the sequence $b_T$ is probably not optimal and is needed to ensure that the required Diophantine condition in \cite{Wid} holds for almost all $x\in \bR^2$.
+The condition on the parameter $\bt$ is probably not optimal and is needed to ensure that the required Diophantine condition in \cite{Wid} holds for almost all $\ul{x}\in \bR^2$.
 However, it is not clear whether this method can give an asymptotic formula in a larger range.\\

 Our first main result gives an asymptotic formula for the growth of the sets